C++

 C++ (Note: Pronounced /'si: plVs plVs/ SEE-_-PLUSS-_-PLUSS and sometimes abbreviated as CPP or CXX.) is a high-level, general-purpose programming language created by Danish computer scientist Bjarne Stroustrup.
-First released in 1985 as an extension of the C programming language, adding object-oriented (OOP) features, it has since expanded significantly over time adding more OOP and other features; As of 1997/C++98 standardization, C++ has added functional features, in addition to facilities for low-level memory manipulation for systems like microcomputers or to make operating systems like Linux or Windows, and even later came features like generic programming (through the use of templates).
-C++ is usually implemented as a compiled language, and many vendors provide C++ compilers, including the Free Software Foundation, LLVM, Microsoft, Intel, Embarcadero, Oracle, and IBM.
+First released in 1985 as an extension of the C programming language, adding object-oriented (OOP) functionality and later expanding significantly with the addition of functional programming features.
+It supports low-level memory manipulation for systems like microcomputers and has been used for the creation and maintenance of Microsoft Windows.
+C++ has also added support for generic programming through the use of templates.
+It is usually implemented as a compiled language, and many vendors provide C++ compilers, including the Free Software Foundation, LLVM, Microsoft, Intel, Embarcadero, Oracle, and IBM.

 C++ was designed with systems programming and embedded, resource-constrained software and large systems in mind, with performance, efficiency, and flexibility of use as its design highlights.
 C++ has also been found useful in many other contexts, with key strengths being software infrastructure and resource-constrained applications, including desktop applications, video games, servers (e.g., e-commerce, web search, or databases), and performance-critical applications (e.g., telephone switches or space probes).

 C++ is standardized by the International Organization for Standardization (ISO), with the latest standard version ratified and published by ISO in October 2024 as ISO/IEC 14882:2024 (informally known as C++23).
 The C++ programming language was initially standardized in 1998 as ISO/IEC 14882:1998, which was then amended by the C++03, C++11, C++14, C++17, and C++20 standards.
-The current C++23 standard supersedes these with new features and an enlarged standard library.
+The next C++23 standard superseded these with new features and an enlarged standard library.
 Before the initial standardization in 1998, C++ was developed by Stroustrup at Bell Labs since 1979 as an extension of the C language; he wanted an efficient and flexible language similar to C that also provided high-level features for program organization.
-Since 2012, C++ has been on a three-year release schedule with C++26 as the next planned standard.
+Since 2012, C++ has been on a three-year release schedule with C++29 as the next planned standard.